playframework/play-samples/play-scala-grpc-example/docs/src/main/paradox/locally.md

 1. you may use `sbt run` to run Play in DEV mode within `sbt`.

 In both execution modes above, `sbt` will also generate the server and client sources based on the `app/protobuf/*.proto` files.
-The code generation happens thanks to the Akka gRPC plugin being enabled.
+The code generation happens thanks to the Pekko gRPC plugin being enabled.
 See
 @ref[understanding the code](code-details.md) for more details.

 Finally, for your convenience, a self-signed certificate for `CN='localhost'` is provided in this